-Everyone knows that a successful restaurant needs to serve impeccable food, but there are so many other factors that contribute to the success of your venture.
-If there’s one thing Bottero wishes she knew when she started out, it’s that creating a loyal following is difficult and takes time, even if your menu is top-notch.
+Everyone knows a successful restaurant must serve delicious food.
+Still, many other factors contribute to your venture’s success — and most of them boil down to happy, loyal customers.
+If there’s one thing Bottero wishes she had known when she started, it’s that building customer loyalty is challenging and takes time, even if your menu is top-notch.

-“Customers make the place," she told BusinessNewsDaily.
-"You have to earn their trust by making sure they’re taken care of and providing the best service possible.
+“Customers make the place,” Bottero noted.
+“You have to earn their trust by making sure they’re taken care of and providing the best service possible.
 In today’s market, you also can’t succeed without social media.
 Good food is important, but so is good technology.”

 If you’re thinking about starting a restaurant, consider the advantages and disadvantages to inform your decision and ensure you’re starting your venture with all the facts.

 The pros of starting a restaurant include the following:

 The cons of restaurant ownership include the following:

 Starting a restaurant can be an enormous venture, but with the proper steps, you can build a profitable business that keeps customers happy.